Common Myths About EMDR Therapy (And What’s Actually True)

 Table of Contents

-Clearing Up the Myths Around EMDR
+Clearing Up Common Myths About EMDR Therapy

 Even though EMDR therapy is one of the most well-researched and effective approaches for trauma and anxiety, it’s still surrounded by a few myths that can make people hesitant to try it.
 Some worry it might feel too intense, others think it’s only meant for severe trauma, or that it doesn’t work online.